 - There are oodles and oodles and oodles of these in the video game adaptation of Harry Potter and the Philosopher's Stone.
 They are all opened by casting the spell "Alohamora" on them, even though Alohamora is just supposed to pick locks.

-- Myst had a bookcase passage and a fireplace revolving door in the same room.
+- The game has a bookcase passage and a fireplace revolving door in the same room.